mriduldk/mriduldk/README.md

 - 👋 Hi, I’m @mriduldk
-- 👀 I’m interested in Android Development and Machine Learning
+- 👀 I’m interested in Android and Web Development
-- 🌱 I’m currently learning Integration of ML and Android
+- 🌱 I’m currently learning Kotlin Multiplatform Mobile(KMM)
-- 💞️ I’m looking to collaborate on Any android project
+- 💞️ I’m looking to collaborate on any Android and Web Projects
 - 📫 How to reach me : Email: mriduldas0226@gmail.com || mridul.das.9706@gmail.com

 <!---